nagasudhirpulla/taming_python/blog/skills/docxtpl_images_from_folder.md

 * In the above example, we have first populated a list of python objects in a variable called `salesTblRows`.
 This list is used to fill the sales data table in the report template word file.
 * We have used the `glob` module to iterate over all the file names in a folder location containing images and created an `InlineImage` object from each image file path.
-* All the InlineImage objects are populated as in a v
+* All the InlineImage objects are populated as in an object list variable named `imagesObjs`
+* A simple context object is created with the sales table rows and images in it.
+This context object is rendered in the word template
+* Since we are renderig

 ### Output
 As shown in the below image, a word and pdf file is generated for each customer address and check mark is set for the report address